News

 Mortal Kombat 2 Movie

-He specialises in story-driven and single-player games, indie titles, and platform-specific guides across Game Pass, PS Plus, and Nintendo Switch Online.
-When not writing, find him spectating the markets, playing his favorite titles, hiking or watching F1.
+He specializes in story-driven games, indie titles, and platform-specific guides for Game Pass, PS Plus, and Nintendo Switch Online.
+Outside of gaming, he enjoys following the markets, hiking, and watching Formula 1.